 This statement has been prepared with input from functional teams within Chorus, and approved by, and in consultation via, the principal governing body of both reporting entities, namely the shared Board of directors of Chorus Limited and Chorus New Zealand Limited.

 Approval

-This statement was approved by the Board of Chorus Limited and Chorus New Zealand Limited on 4 December 2023.
+This statement was approved by the Board of Chorus Limited and Chorus New Zealand Limited on 22 November 2024.

-Mark Cross
+allion Mark Cross

-Chair

-Chorus Limited

-Chorus New Zealand Limited
+Mark Cross Chair Chorus Limited Chorus New Zealand Limited